ablenmilla/ETS0069-15/python/README.md

 # str.strip()
 The str.strip() method removes any leading and trailing whitespace (spaces, tabs, or newline characters) from a string.
 This is useful for cleaning user input, removing accidental spaces from data, or preparing text for further processing.
 If a specific set of characters is provided as an argument, str.strip() removes only those characters from both ends of the string

+# str.lstrip

+The lstrip() method returns a copy of the string with leading whitespace removed.
+You can also specify a set of characters to remove from the beginning of the string.

+# str.rstrip

+The rstrip() method returns a copy of the string with trailing whitespace removed.
+Like lstrip(), you can specify a set of characters to remove from the end of the string.

+# str.split

+The split() method divides a string into a list of substrings based on a specified separator.
+If no separator is provided, it splits on any whitespace by default.